Zhang Xichun: Death

 Zhang Xichun died of illness in 1933 at age 74.
 A collection of Zhang's medical papers, comprising some thirty volumes and titled, Medical Essays Esteeming the East and Respecting the West, was edited by Zhang's son and released in 1934.
 After 1949, rights to the compilation, alongside a few other of Zhang's essays, were transferred to the Hebei Hygiene Association.
 Zhang's publications are now regarded as "an important modern classic of Chinese medicine".

 Views

-Zhang saw philosophy as complementary and beneficial to medicine, contrary to the belief by many of his time that the former inhibits the latter's development.
+Zhang saw philosophy as complementary and beneficial to medicine, contrary to the belief held by many of his time that the former inhibits the latter's development.
 As he articulates in his essay Concerning The Relation of Philosophy and Medicine:

 He also believed that modern and traditional medicine shared a common set of principles and thought that Western medical knowledge could be proof for ancient Chinese beliefs, such as in the case of determining that the heart cannot function without the brain.
 However, he was unhappy with the situation of his time that was Western teachings being seen as superior to Chinese ones.
 Wanting to end this "uncritical replacement", Zhang supported the Boxer Rebellion in 1900.